Divi-19/Coding-Test-Solutions/README.md

 Program-3.py
 Counts how many numbers in a list are divisible by each number from 1 to 9.

+Program-4.py
+Generates the first 'a' odd numbers based on the given integer input.

 How to Run

 Make sure you have Python 3 installed.
 Run each program like this: